paigemoody/visual-scout/README.md

 # Process Video

-This process is still under construction - for now there are three sequential processes to run to get output labels.
+Note: This process is still under construction - for now there are three processes that must be run sequentially to generate output data.

 ## Extract Frames